igrali/Win10-UWP-AdaptiveSamples/README.md

-# Win10-UAP-WinDays15
+# Win10-UWP-AdaptiveSamples
-Windows 10 Universal Windows Platform demos for Microsoft WinDays 15 conference
+Windows 10 Universal Windows Platform demos of new XAML adaptive capabilities and controls.
+I use these to show the new features when presenting the topic at conferences.

 >All demos are updated to work with Windows 10 10240 APIs.